-Can We Still Debate?
+Can we still debate?
 Disagreement in the digital age

-"It's a cultural belief in the value of other people's perspectives and competing ideas that helps progress us forward," he says.
+"It's a cultural belief in the value of other people's perspectives and competing ideas that helps progress us forward," he said.

 "More and more we see people resist views that diverge from theirs and not give others the time of day to consider their perspective."